99 Molle Street

-After a previous refurbishment collaboration in 2010, MG Architecture and their clients Frank and Eve set about revitalising a small 1840’s stone cottage in central Hobart.
-MG set about removing immaterial structure from the original building before restoring and upgrading the historic cottage.
+After a previous refurbishment collaboration in 2010, biotope architecture.interiors and their clients Frank and Eve set about revitalising a small 1840’s stone cottage in central Hobart.
+Immaterial structure was removed from the original building before restoring and upgrading the historic cottage.
 The addition of modern amenities was a core focus of the renovation.

 Structural timber used for the upgrade were LVL or hardwood 90 x 35 studs.
 Thermal performance was assured by heavily insulating the walls and roof with gold batts, along with a roof blanket in the ceiling space.
 Passive solar principles were employed, such as the north facing concrete floor in the kitchen and dining which regulates internal temperatures.